scalqa/samples/README.md

 # samples
-Sample use examples for Scalqa
+Samples provides many runnable examples to illustrate Scalqa use.

+The entire project is SBT configured for Scalqa with Scala3.

+Once downloaded, SBT should be started in project directory, the necessary resources will be retrieved automatically.